-The government planned to replace the Deprivation of Liberty Safeguards with the Liberty Protection Safeguards (LPS).
-However, this has been delayed and it is not known when the LPS will come into force.
+The previous government planned to replace the Deprivation of Liberty Safeguards with the Liberty Protection Safeguards (LPS), but this was delayed.
+It is not known whether the current government will bring the LPS into force.

 2 What are Deprivation of Liberty Safeguards?